 Jazz chords

-In this section, you will learn about jazz guitar playing and in particular learn some useful chords and common chord progressions.
+Learn about jazz guitar playing and in particular chords and common chord progressions.
 Open chords are seldom used in jazz, neither are triads.
 Among the most used chords are seventh and extended chords (i.e. 7th, 9th, 11th, 13th), which are played in movable shapes with various voicings.

 The "start package" of jazz chords

 The four shapes below are movable and can be used for all notes.
 Two of them have the bass note on the sixth string and the other two on the fifth string.
-More chords will follow further down the page.
-When playing chords in the jazz style, don't try to strum to much.
-Use controlled down strokes, or pluck the strings, and try to accomplish a clean tone.
+When playing chords in the jazz style, use controlled down strokes, or pluck the strings, and try to accomplish a clean tone.

 maj7 (shape 1)